Home

 Making Compost

-One of the first questions I'm asked about how to make compost by the beginner gardener is "how much odor will it give off?"
+One of the first questions I'm asked about how to make compost by the beginner gardening enthusiast is "how much odor will it give off?"

 Now that is not to say that your compost can't give off a bad odor.
 If you don't make your compost properly it will indeed give off an unpleasant smell.
 But then...That brings us to the subject of how to make compost.